 1795: 3,000 people came to the Dell, next to St Andrew’s, for a celebrated bare fisted fight between reigning champion Mendoza the Jew and John Jackson a gentleman boxer.
 Jackson won in 9 rounds.

-1799: Church Mission Society is founded and has been supported by St Andrew’s for over a 100 years.
+1799: The Church Mission Society was founded and has been supported by St Andrew’s for over 100 years.

-1887: Boys Brigade starts, and in 1907 the Scout movement began.
+1887: Boys Brigade began, and in 1907 the Scout Movement was founded.
 Today St Andrew’s has a wide range of children’s and youth groups, both uniformed and non-uniformed.

 1914-18: Hornchurch provided rehabilitation for soldiers from New Zealand who were injured in the Great War.
 Four from Niue Island are buried in the churchyard.